shawnsong/kubernetes-handbook/examples/node-selector/node-selector.md

 # Node Selector

-Kubernetes provides means to let users choose what nodes their Pods should be running on rather than relying on the Scheduler.
-For example, we want to schedule some Pods on the nodes which have SSD installed.
+Kubernetes provides means to let users choose what nodes their pods should be running on rather than relying on the Scheduler.
+For example, we want to schedule some pods on the nodes which have SSD installed.
 There are a few ways to achieve this.
 Node Selector is the simplest way to start with.

 ## Add labels to Nodes